petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/page-fragments-and-widgets/using-fragments/configuring-fragments.md

 ## General

-The General tab includes both standard configuration options (e.g., visibility and frame) as well as options unique to each fragment.
+The General tab includes both standard configuration options (e.g., visibility and frame) and options unique to each fragment.
 See [General Settings Reference](./configuring-fragments/general-settings-reference.md) for more information.

 ## Styles